joeyngg/joeyngg/README.md

 # Welcome to Joey Ng's GitHub Profile!

 ## About Me
-I'm a passionate Computer Science student based in Lincoln, Nebraska.
-I love to overcome challenging problems, and I'm constantly exploring new technologies.
+I'm a passionate Computer Science student from University of Nebraska-Lincoln.
+I love to solve challenging problems, and I'm constantly exploring new technologies.

 ## My Projects
 Here are some of the projects I've been working on: